Japanese Bobtail cat wall art

 Capturing the playful energy typical of the breed

-Harmonizing the artwork with Japandi natural materials
+Harmonizing the wall art with japandi natural materials

 • Association with untreated natural ash or beech furniture